Rape in English law: Rape of a child under 13

 This is a statutory offence created by section 5 of the Sexual Offences Act 2003.

-Any consent of the complainant is of no relevance if he or she is under the age of thirteen.
+Any consent of the complainant is of no relevance if he or she is 12 or under.

 Female perpetrators

-Under section 1 of the Sexual Offences Act 2003, the use of the phrase "his penis" is a misnomer as all laws were previously written using male pronouns.
-It does not exclude those who are legally female from being able to be covered from the definition of rape.
+Under section 1 of the Sexual Offences Act 2003, the use of the phrase "his penis" means that a female can only commit this offence as an 'accomplice'.